Michael Ponsor

-Michael Adrian Ponsor (born August 13, 1946) is a senior United States district judge of the United States District Court for the District of Massachusetts.
+Michael Adrian Ponsor (born August 13, 1946) is an American judge and writer.
+He is a senior United States district judge of the United States District Court for the District of Massachusetts, having been confirmed to the federal bench in 1994 and taken senior status in 2011.
 He serves in the court's western region, in the city of Springfield.

 Education

 Ponsor graduated from Harvard College with a Bachelor of Arts degree in 1969, and received a Rhodes Scholarship, studying at Pembroke College, Oxford, from which he obtained a Master of Arts degree in 1971.
 He graduated from Yale Law School with a Juris Doctor in 1975.

 Career

 Ponsor served as a law clerk to Judge Joseph L. Tauro of the United States District Court for the District of Massachusetts from 1975 to 1976.
 He was in private practice in Boston, Massachusetts from 1976 to 1978 and in Amherst, Massachusetts from 1978 to 1983.
 He was an adjunct professor at Yale Law School from 1989 to 1991 and Western New England University School of Law since 1988.
 He served as a United States magistrate judge of the United States District Court for the District of Massachusetts from 1984 to 1994.